OpenConext/Stepup-Deploy/README.md

 ```

  * To view the self-service, visit https://ss-dev.stepup.coin.surf.net/app_dev.php/.
- * To view the Graylog2 web interface, visit http://g2-dev.stepup.coin.surf.net:9000 and use username `admin` and password `yourpassword`.
+ * To view the Graylog2 web interface, visit http://g2-dev.stepup.coin.surf.net:9000 and use username `admin` and password `password`.
  * To view mails caught by Mailcatcher, visit http://mw-dev.stepup.coin.surf.net:1080/

 To configure the applications for development, use the [development documentation][dev-docs].